ohsik/write-here/README.md

 #Write Here
-A simple front end form for WordPress.
+A simple front end form plug in for WordPress.
+Write Here allows registered users to post and manage articles from front end.

 **This is an open source project will go on plugin repository at WordPress.org for everyone!** https://plugins.svn.wordpress.org/write-here/